NVIDIA-Merlin/Transformers4Rec/codes/README.md

 bash script/run_transformer.bash
 ```

-## NOTE
-- Current version does not support multi-gpu.
-It shows error when try to use multiple gpus.
-(Error is caused when the number of elements in each batch at different GPUs are different.
-Seems not easy to fix so far.)

-- Evaluation metrics part is still under-construction.

 ## CODE
 - `recsys_main.py`: main experiment-running (train+eval) code
 - `recsys_models.py`: definition of various sequence models (Huggingface Transformers and PyTorch GRU,RNN,LSTMs)